FernandaLariane/SimuladorCardiaco/README.md

-# SoftwareArritmia
+# SimuladorWebInfarto
-Software para controlar a frequência cardíaca de uma pessoa com arritmia.
+Simulador Web para demostrar as causas do infarto.